 2.1 Void (DEFAULT)

 Void is default yield modes for smart contract which deploy on blast l2.
 The balance of smart contract never changes, no yield is earned .
 Any normal dapp can be deploy on blast without any changes.
+Thus if you already have smart contract you can just move it to blast.

 2.2 Automatic